zimicjs/zimic/docs/wiki/home.md

   // 8.
 Run your application and make requests
   // ...

+  // NOTE: The following lines are not mandatory, because they are automatically
+  // checked by the `with` and `times` calls we used above.
+Requests not matching
+  // the restrictions or exceeding the number of times will cause warnings and
+  // not be intercepted.
+We show them here for demonstration purposes.

+  // If you are not using `with` or `times`, asserting the requests manually is
+  // a good practice:

   // 9.
 Check the requests you expect
   // https://bit.ly/zimic-interceptor-http#http-handlerrequests
   const requests = myHandler.requests();
   expect(requests).toHaveLength(1);

-  // The following expects are automatically checked by the restrictions
-  // we declared above.
-Requests not matching them will cause warnings and not
-  // be intercepted.

-  // If you are not using restrictions, asserting the requests manually is
-  // a good practice:
   expect(requests[0].headers.get('authorization')).toBe('Bearer my-token');

   expect(requests[0].searchParams.size).toBe(1);